 How Does Gingivitis Occur in Adults & Why Treatment is Important?

 Gum disease is usually caused by plaque buildup on teeth and gums.
 Dental plaque is a sticky film of bacteria that feeds on food particles and produces acids.
 These acids can damage the gum tissue causing inflammation and swelling of gums.
-This process is known as gingivitis.
+This beginning stage of gum disease is known as gingivitis.
 In this case, early treatment of inflammation can reverse gingivitis in adults without any complications.

 Cause & Risk Factors for Gum Disease in Adults